CDT in NLP Programme closed - see below for possible options

 CDT in NLP Virtual Open Days

-Approximately a dozen studentships are available each year, covering both maintenance at the research council rate (stipend currently *£15,609 per year - A/Y: 2021-22) and tuition fees.
-The programme starts in September each year and requires all students to be based in Edinburgh to optimise the cohort benefits.
+Approximately a dozen fully-funded studentships were available each year, covering both maintenance at the research council stipend rate (*£18,622 for A/Y: 2023-24) and tuition fees.
+The programme commenced each September and required all students to be based in Edinburgh to optimise the cohort benefit.

-Applicants who apply to this programme are automatically considered for scholarship opportunities as part of the selection process; there is no separate scholarship application required.
+Applicants who applied to this programme were automatically considered for scholarship opportunities as part of the selection process; there was no separate scholarship application required.

-Studentships, although limited, are currently available for all nationalities.
+Studentships, although limited, were available for all nationalities.
 (Please visit Student Immigration website for guidance on visa status/requirements, including any EU Settlement Scheme eligibility requirements.)

-A wide range of research topics fall within the remit of the CDT:
+A wide range of research topics fell within the remit of the CDT:

 - Natural language processing and computational linguistics

 - Information retrieval and visualization, computational social science